COMMUNITY / FAQS

 AIE expects the Floating Storage and Regasification Unit (FSRU) to have the capacity to store and re-gasify up to 100PJ of gas per year.
 This equates to more than 70% of NSW’s current gas demand.
-The number of cargoes imported will depend on market demand, but we anticipate an LNG cargo to be scheduled for arrival every two to three weeks.
+The number of cargoes imported will depend on market demand, but AIE anticipates an LNG cargo will be scheduled for arrival every two to three weeks.

 How will the process work?

-AIE will procure a Floating Storage and Regasification Unit (FSRU) which will be moored at Berth 101 on the eastern side of Port Kembla’s Inner Harbour.
+AIE has procured a Floating Storage and Regasification Unit (FSRU) which will be moored at Berth 101 on the eastern side of Port Kembla’s Inner Harbour.
 An FSRU is similar to an LNG carrier, but with the added onboard capability to convert LNG back into a gas.
-LNG carriers will arrive at the harbour, dock alongside the FSRU and unload their cargoes into the FSRU via cryogenic loading arms or hoses.
+LNG carriers will arrive at the Harbour, dock alongside the FSRU and unload their cargoes into the FSRU via cryogenic loading hoses.